Jason Falinski: Housing

 As chair of a 2021 federal inquiry into housing supply and affordability, Falinski became a vocal proponent of loosening planning laws to enable more development and bring down house prices.
-However, he was later accused of hypocrisy and “NIMBYism” (“Not In My Back Yard”) for opposing a significant housing development in his own electorate.
-Specifically, when the Metropolitan Local Aboriginal Land Council proposed building 450 homes at a site in Belrose (known as the Lizard Rock development), Falinski actively campaigned against it.
-He appeared in a video at the Lizard Rock bushland and hosted a petition to stop the project, citing infrastructure and environmental concerns.
+He was later accused of hypocrisy and for opposing a significant housing development at Lizard Rock in his own electorate.
+Specifically, when the Metropolitan Local Aboriginal Land Council proposed building 450 homes at a site in Belrose (known as the Lizard Rock development), Falinski actively campaigned for more transport infrastructure to accompany any development.
+He appeared in a video at the Lizard Rock bushland calling for better infrastructure and citing environmental concerns.

-Post-Parliamentary Career
+Post-parliamentary career

-In 2023 Falinski was elected NSW Liberal Party President.
+In 2023, Falinski was elected NSW Liberal Party president.
 During his time as President there was significant internal unease about factional tensions and the collapse of fundraising and membership engagement.
 Reports in late 2023 and 2024 noted low morale, poor candidate recruitment, and ongoing divisions between the conservative and moderate camps.

 In 2024 Jason Falinski became a spokesperson for conservative political advocacy group Australians for Prosperity (AFP).
 The group describes itself as a grassroots movement promoting “economic freedom, individual empowerment, and responsible governance” in Australia.
-Electoral records show Australians for Prosperity received $725,000 in donations from Coal Australia.
+Australians for Prosperity received $2,738,026 in donations from Coal Australia as well as $940,000 in “other receipts” from the coal group.
+During the 2025 election, the group spent $414,903 on online ads attacking the Greens, independents and Labor.
 Falinski serves as the spokesperson for AFP, which has primarily campaigned against progressive candidates – notably Greens and “teal” independent MPs – by focusing on issues of taxation, regulation and opposition to what it views as excessive government intervention.
 AFP’s campaigns in the 2025 federal election targeted several inner-city and traditionally Liberal-held seats that were won by Greens or teal independents, aligning with Falinski’s stated goal of encouraging voter scrutiny of candidates’ tax and spending policies.

 In April 2025, during the federal election campaign, the Australian Electoral Commission (AEC) contacted the Australians for Prosperity regarding social media advertisements that did not carry proper authorisation disclosures (as required by electoral law).
 In response, the group deleted two months’ of posts from its Facebook and Instagram pages and temporarily deactivated its online ads to ensure compliance.
-Around the same time, some individuals who had been featured in AFP’s online “vox pop” videos – street interview-style campaign ads – complained that they were not informed their comments would be used in paid political advertising and felt their views were edited misleadingly.
+Around the same time, some individuals who had been featured in AFP’s online "vox pop" videos – street interview-style campaign ads – complained that they were not informed their comments would be used in paid political advertising and felt their views were edited misleadingly.